Trung28899/ReactNative-Advanced-Basic/README.md

             - AppLoading is the expo component that allow the app to run async code before render any View

+9, 10th Commit: Working with local Image

+            - See code in GameOverScreen.js
+            - See the styling of:
+                +, imageContainer
+                +, image

 ## 3. Useful Resources and Links: